The Russian court closes the well-known group of rights - ExBulletin

 On Tuesday, Navalny attended a court hearing on his appeal against the prison authorities’ decision to place him under special supervision as a person prone to extremist and terrorist activities.

-Most of Navalny’s key associates have faced prosecution this year on various criminal charges and have fled Russia.
+Most of Navalny’s main accomplices have faced prosecution this year on various criminal charges and have fled Russia.

 Also Tuesday, another prominent human rights organization, the Citizens’ Assistance Committee, which helps refugees and migrants in Russia, said authorities were evicting him from an office in Moscow, which they had allowed to occupy free of charge. for years.